sk-sanal/instacart-market-basket-analysis/README.md

 ## Evaluation
 ------------------
 Accuracy would not be the right measure to evaluate the model due to imbalanced data set.
 We need to use the F1 score.
-I achieved a F1 score of 0.18
+I achieved a F1 score of 0.18 on the training and the test dataset

-## Conclusion
+## Next Steps
 ------------------

-Next steps:
-Deep dive little more into feature engineering and try to create few more features Apply XGboost algorithm on the dataset
+The goal is to further improve the F1 score.
+I want to create some more features to improve the predictive performance of the model.
+Further, explore other options to handle imbalanced data set, which includes hyperparameter tuning and exploring other supervised classification models